robsimmons/l10/README.markdown

 The signature `EDGE_PATH1` appears at the top of the generated file.

-The generated code from Elton depends on the CMlib v1, which can be obtained with [Smackage](https://github.com/standardml/smackage).
+The generated code from Elton depends on the [CMlib](https://github.com/standardml/cmlib) version 1, which can be obtained with [Smackage](https://github.com/standardml/smackage).
 It can be run like
 this: